Kabbalah: Sephirot

-The Sephirot (also spelled "sefirot"; singular sefirah) are the ten emanations and attributes of God with which he continually sustains the existence of the universe.
-These emanations are viewed as parts of God's divine nature, which reveal themselves in different ways.
+The sephirot (also spelled sefirot; sefirah) are the ten emanations and attributes of God with which he sustains the existence of the universe.
+These emanations are regarded as aspects of God's divine nature, which reveal themselves in various ways.
 The Zohar and other Kabbalistic texts elaborate on the emergence of the sephirot from a state of concealed potential in the Ein Sof until their manifestation in the mundane world.
-In particular, Moses ben Jacob Cordovero (known as "the Ramak"), describes how God emanated the myriad details of finite reality out of the absolute unity of Divine light via the ten sephirot, or vessels.
+In particular, Moses ben Jacob Cordovero, also known as the Ramak (רמ״ק), described the mechanism by which God emanated the details of finite reality through the ten sephirot in his work Elimah Rabbati.

 Ten sephirot as process of creation

-According to Lurianic cosmology, the sephirot correspond to various levels of creation (ten sephirot in each of the Four Worlds, and four worlds within each of the larger four worlds, each containing ten sephirot, which themselves contain ten sephirot, to an infinite number of possibilities), and are emanated from the Creator for the purpose of creating the universe.
-The sephirot are considered revelations of the Creator's will (ratzon), and they should not be understood as ten different "gods" but as ten different ways the one God reveals his will through the Emanations.
-It is not God who changes but the ability to perceive God that changes.
+According to Lurianic cosmology, the sephirot represent different levels of creation—ten sephirot in each of the Four Worlds, with four worlds within each of the larger four worlds.
+Each contains ten sephirot, which themselves contain ten sephirot, leading to an infinite number of possibilities.
+They emanate from the Creator to facilitate the creation of the universe.
+The sephirot are considered revelations of the Creator's ratzon (lit. 'will').
+They should not be understood as ten different "gods" but as ten different ways the one God reveals his will through emanations.
+It is not God who changes, but the ability to perceive God that changes.